Solving typical sleep problems at 6-12 months, part 2

 - Finally, avoid over-tiredness thanks to a regular schedule and

-- If your baby keeps waking frequently at night and you cannot
+- If your baby keeps waking frequently at night and you can't

-figure out why or how to break the cycle, you may find No-Tears Sleeping Through the Night
+figure out why or how to break the cycle, you may find the action plan in my e-book Overcome Frequent Waking